yatakabs/SyncSaber/README.md

 - MapperFeed
    * SyncSaber can download songs from any of your favorite mappers!
 All you have to do is create a file called FavoriteMappers.ini in the UserData folder inside your Beat saber director, then enter your favorite mappers BeatSaver usernames (one mapper per line) into FavoriteMappers.ini.
 - BeastSaberFeed
    * If you want SyncSaber to automatically download content from your BeastSaber bookmarks/followings feeds, all you have to do is enter your BeastSaber username in the Beat Saber settings menu under the SyncSaber submenu.
 You can also enable the "Curator Recommended" BeastSaber feed, which automatically downloads the best songs recently recommended by curators on BeastSaber!
+- AutoDownload Rank Songs
+   * Download the rank maps.

 # Dependencies
 SyncSaber requires [CustomUI](https://github.com/brian91292/BeatSaber-CustomUI/releases) and [SongLoader](https://github.com/Kylemc1413/BeatSaberSongLoader/releases), both of which are available on the [BeatMods](https://beatmods.com/).